mampfes/hacs_waste_collection_schedule/doc/ics/gda_gv_at.md

 ## How to get the configuration arguments

-- Goto <https://gda.gv.at/abholtermine> and select your location.
+- Go to <https://gda.gv.at/abholtermine> and select your location.
 - Copy the link of the `iCal` Button.
 - Replace the `url` in the example configuration with this link.